SiAryan/AlbertaRecordsProgram/README.txt

 	Luke was specifically responsible for doing as much of the project as possible without using the sqlite integration which was called front-end.
 Aryan being responsible for those wholes left, called back-end.

 	Work started on October 30th for the Python application.
 Work ended on November 30th.
-	Luke worked approximately 16 hours throughout the days stated, making progress on the design of the UI on Wednesday and Thursday mainly, and programming the UI on the remaining days.
+	Luke worked approximately 16 hours throughout the days stated, making progress on the design of the UI on Wednesday and Thursday mainly, and programming the UI and integrating the back-end on the remaining days.
+Part of the last couple days were spent helping with the back-end and integrating the back-end with the front end.

 	//